Investigate Your Tracing Data

 Now that you've easily pinpointed the bottlenecks and anomalies in your distributed system, the next step is to reproduce the problem locally, debug, and troubleshoot!

-You can also dive deeper into our Flow Search tool for specific use cases, including searching for specific errors and exceptions or performance issues.
+You can also dive deeper into our Trace Search tool for specific use cases, including searching for specific errors and exceptions or performance issues.